 Setting Your First Boulder Problem

-Route Setting is an art form based on creativity, hold selection, and knowledge of body sizes and movement.
-There is very little science to be taught when learning this art.
+Route Setting is an art form based on creativity, hold selection, and knowledge of how different body sizes move.
+Setting a route is all about feel.

-When inserting the bolt through the hold and into the t-nut, hand-thread the bolt into the t-nut.
+If you are new to installing climbing holds, here are some tips to ensure that you don't cross-thread your t-nuts.
+Begin by inserting the bolt through the hold and hand-thread the bolt into the t-nut.
 If you feel ANY resistance to the bolt engaging the threads of the t-nut, stop and take the bolt out and look into the t-nut.
 You are looking to see if the t-nut is crooked in the hole.
 If the t-nut looks straight, check the threads on the bolt.
-Bolt threads round quickly when inserted into a cross-threaded t-nut.
-So your first step is to switch out the bolt.
+Bolt threads can be easily damaged if inserted into a cross-threaded t-nut, so your first step is to switch out the bolt and try again.
 If the new bolt resists going into the t-nut, then you should assume your t-nut is cross-threaded and needs to be tapped.
-There currently is not a How-To for that as of 02/11/21 but it is coming.
+Don't worry!
+Follow this link: How to Tap a t-nut